top of page

-All these problems are a result of your body having an adverse reaction to certain foods, and can cause symptoms such as acid reflux, abdominal pain, bloating, gas, diarrhea, constipation, and ulcers.
-A Registered Dietitian will work with you to identify which foods may be causing issues, as well as which foods will be beneficial to your digestive system.
+All these problems are a result of your body having an adverse reaction to certain foods, and can cause symptoms such as acid reflux, abdominal pain, bloating, gas, diarrhea, constipation and ulcers.
+A Registered Dietitian Nutritionist will work with you to identify which foods may be causing issues, as well as which foods will be beneficial to your digestive system.
 There is no one size fits all approach with nutrition, especially when dealing with digestive issues.
-Make sure you contact your Gastrointestinal Doctor and follow-up with a dietitian if you experience any of the symptoms mentioned.
+Make sure you contact your Gastrointestinal Doctor and follow-up with a Registered Dietitian Nutritionist if you experience any of the symptoms mentioned.

 Common Causes of Digestive Disorder Symptoms

-A food allergy occurs when your body treats an ingested food as an invader, and tries to defend itself.
+A food allergy occurs when your body treats an ingested food as an invader and tries to defend itself.
 Although allergies can be similar to digestive problems, the symptoms from allergies may differ.
-Symptoms from food allergies can show up as tingling feelings, hives, abdominal pain, or even trouble breathing.
+Symptoms from food allergies can show up as a tingling feeling, hives, abdominal pain, or even trouble breathing.
 If you ever feel any of these symptoms after ingesting a food, it's important to get in contact with your doctor, and follow-up with an Allergist and a Registered Dietitian.

-Because not all food allergies can be identified on a blood test, working with a Registered Dietitian becomes very important in identifying potential problem foods.
+Since not all food allergies can be identified through a blood test, working with a Registered Dietitian becomes very important in identifying potential problem foods.
 Through a series of discussion, dietary history, and diet monitoring, a Registered Dietitian can help you pinpoint the food or foods causing the allergies.